 Funeral Plan Regulation

-In March 2021, the FCA launched a consultation on its proposals for regulating the pre-paid funeral plan sector set out in CP 21/4.
+In March 2021, the FCA launched a consultation on its proposal for introducing regulation to the pre-paid funeral plan sector; this was set out in CP 21/14.

 - Firms selling or carrying out funeral plan contracts for funerals in the UK,

 - Investment advisers providing advice on funeral plan contracts,

 - Insurance firms providing life insurance policies backing funeral plans,

 - Trustees of trusts and discretionary investment managers managing the assets of trusts backing funeral plans, and

 - Firms unable to continue administering existing contracts, who will be required to cease all activities in relation to funeral plans.

 With the consultation closed, the FCA considered the feedback received and published its near-final rules in a Policy Statement, PS 21/8, issued in July 2021.

 The key points for in scope firms are as follows:

 - From 29 July 2022, activities involving the provision and distribution of pre-paid funeral plans will come under FCA regulation, and firms conducting these activities will need to be authorised by the FCA.